arielf/weight-loss/QandA.md

 #### Isn't factor X missing (e.g. Coffee)?

-> Yes, many things are missing.
+> Yes, many additional factors are missing.
 I encourage you to use your own data, and what you personally feel is most important.

 #### Doesn't dehydration and depleting Glycogen in the liver explain most of this weight loss?

-> No.  I can't attribute over 20 Lb loss over 1 year to water loss.
+> For the 1st 24 hours of a diet, possibly yes.
+However, I can't attribute over 20 Lb loss over 1 year to just water loss.

 #### Doesn't caloric restriction explain all of this weight loss?